wso2/docs-open-banking/en/docs/develop/customize-consent-page.md

 If you want to add a custom implementation for `OBAuthServletInterface`, you can configure it as follows:

 1. Open the `<IS_HOME>/repository/conf/deployment.toml` file.
-2. Follow the given sample and configure your custom `OBAuthServlet` implementation.
+2. Follow the given sample and configure your custom `OBAuthServletInterface` implementation.

    ``` toml
    [open_banking.identity.authentication_webapp]